Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: A description of for

-For $p>2$, we just reduce the expression \eqref{D_{f,g}} modulo $p$.
+\underline{For $p>2$}, we just reduce the expression~\eqref{D_{f,g}} modulo~$p$.

-For $p=2$, we can not just reduce the expression \eqref{D_{f,g}} modulo 2; we should modify it.
+\underline{For $p=2$}, we cannot just reduce the expression \eqref{D_{f,g}} modulo 2; we should modify it.
 Indeed, the system of equations on the coefficients of the field $D\in\fvle(4|3)$ whose solution is given by the formula \eqref{D_{f,g}} contain coefficients $\frac12$, see \cite{ShP}.
-The vector field $D\in\fvle(4; \widetilde\uM|3)$ is of the form:
+The vector field $D\in\fvle\big(4; \widetilde\uM|3\big)$ is of the form (recall formula \eqref{BandDelta} for $B_g$): {$D_{f,\;g}$}